-LinkedIn allows users to send up to 3000 invites.
+LinkedIn allows its users to send up to 3000 invites.
 Each user is allotted 3000 for their account, and they are allowed to send out as many as they want per day.
 However, keep in mind that you will have to enter a CAPTCHA for each invite over 100 sent in a 24-hour period.
-Most people manually will never send that many invites in a day.
+Most people will never manually send out that many invites in a day.
 If you do, we tip the cap to you, but you’re working way too hard.
 When using LinkedIn Automation, users can easily send 100 per day, at scale without breaking a sweat.
 However, make sure you follow our best practices, which we cover during our onboarding process.

 Don't Be A Spammer

-Some LinkedIn marketers use email, phone, Twitter, Facebook, Google+, group discussions, or even real life conversations before moving over to LinkedIn.
+Some LinkedIn marketers use email, text messaging, Twitter, Facebook, Google+, group discussions, or even real life conversations before moving over to LinkedIn.
 Another option is by using LinkedIn’s premium messaging feature: LinkedIn InMail.
 This feature lets users send messages directly to other LinkedIn members even if they are not connected yet.

 Start a casual and friendly conversation.
 This significantly increases the chance of getting the invite accepted.
 When sending an invite, make sure that the message is personalized so that it does not appear like a spam email.
 Never send the default invitation because it turns off some people.
 Also avoid sending invitations in bulk to everyone in your email list because there is no way to personalize each message, unless you are using a LinkedIn automation tool like Kennected.

-in a way that reminds them of how you know each other and why you would like to connect.
+Kennected lets users customize invitations in a way that reminds them of how you know each other and why you would like to connect.
 Kennected automates messages and invites while allowing users to customize each message to maintain that personal touch.